DESCRIPTION OF SECURITIES

 Modification and Waiver

-There are three types of changes that can be made to the Indenture and the notes:
+There are three types of changes that can be made to the Indenture and the Notes of any series:

 We will generally be entitled to set any day as a record date for the purpose of determining the holders of outstanding Notes that are entitled to vote or take other action under the Indenture.
 In certain limited circumstances, the trustee will be entitled to set a record date for action by holders.
 If we or the trustee set a record date for a vote or other action to be taken by holders of a particular series, that vote or action may be taken only by persons who are holders of outstanding Notes of that series on the record date and must be taken within 180 days following the record date.
 We may shorten or lengthen (but not beyond 180 days) this period from time to time.
 (See Section 1.04 of the Base Indenture)